apache/solr/solr/packaging/test/README.md

 Some tests will start clusters or create collections, please take care to delete any resources that you create.
  They will not be cleaned for you automatically.
+ The example `test_bats.bats` shows how to properly do setup and teardown, along with debug advice and explanations of some subtle traps to avoid.

 It is recommended that you install and run `shellcheck` to verify your test scripts and catch common mistakes before committing your changes.